 - Please check "Network Configuration" diagnostics, and see DNS entries.
 If there are multiple responses, all of them resolve your AD Domain properly.
 For example, if it returns 10.0.0.1 (your local AD) and 184.108.40.206 (Google-hosted public DNS), the resolver may use 220.127.116.11 to resolve names.
 Multiple DNS Server is used for load balancing as well as redundancy.
 You should not assume the second name server is used only while the first name server is down or not reachable.

 - Use "Ping/Traceroute" diagnostics to see if the server is reachable.
 (You may enable AD Server to enable ICMP ping in the firewall.)

 - If "Ping/Traceroute" does not work as expected, examine "Routing Table" diagnostics, in case your AD server is not in the same LAN segment as CacheDrive.

 - In rare situations, you may need to check the service endpoint in DNS.
 You can use "Resolver Query".
 Important ones are

 _kerberos._tcp.yourDomain.
-Please consult with Microsoft Document for further information.
+Please consult with Microsoft documents for further information.

 - Check time is synchronized between the AD server and CacheDrive.
 You can use "Timesync Status" diagnostics to check.
 It is recommended to configure the DHCP server (on the AD Server) to enable the NTP option and use the AD Server as an NTP server.
 But you can use an external NTP server, which is the default behavior when the DHCP service does not send the NTP option.

-- When joining to a domain, and if the machine account with the same hostname exists, the CacheDrive may not be able to join.
-In such case, delete the machine account (Computer Account) on AD and try to join again.
+- When joining a domain, and if the machine account with the same hostname already exists, the CacheDrive may not be able to join.
+In such a case, delete the machine account (Computer Account) on AD and try to join again.